OSCNWeb/oscn-news/_posts/2021-09-20-site-maintenance.md

 system: false
 title: Site Maintenance
 ---
-Court Records is having extended maintenance on September 20th, 2021.
+Court Records is having unscheduled maintenance on September 20th, 2021.
+This may cause various counties to be slow or unavailable.

 We apologize for any inconvenience.